MattB859/MS2-Space-Attack-game/README.md

     -   ### Game Canvas

-        1. The main gaming canvas is plcaed in the center of the page.
+        1. The main gaming canvas is placed in the centre of the page.

         2. The games background image is a retro 2d alien planet.
-It adds a aesthetic look to the game with a colourful fun representation of an alien planet.
+It adds an aesthetic look to the game with a colourful fun representation of an alien planet.

         <p align="center">
         <img width="400px" height="350px" src="./assets/images/alien-attack.png">